-This Authentic Fattoush Salad is one of my favourite Lebanese recipes!
+This Lebanese Fattoush Salad is one of my favourite Lebanese recipes!
 A bowlful of lettuce, herbs, and veggies, drizzled with a tart garlicky-lemon dressing and topped with crunchy pita chips.
 This salad is fresh, loaded with flavour, and so healthy.

 I’ll never forget the first time I ate a fattoush salad….I ordered a shawarma plate at a local restaurant; that day, they had run out of the regular salad and only had the fattoush left.
 I reluctantly accepted my fate and ordered the fattoush.